mariosch93/PhoneCatalog/README.md

-# This project is a Windows Forms application that connects to a local database for data storage.
+# This project is a Phone Catalog created using Windows Forms application that connects to a local database for data storage.
 The application was developed using Microsoft Visual Studio and SQLite Studio.

 ## Main Features: Upon launching the application, the user is presented with the following options on the main screen: